msgoat/cnj-logging/README.md

 # cnj-logging

-Showcase demonstrating cloud native logging in a Kubernetes cluster.
+Showcase demonstrating cloud native logging in a Kubernetes cluster using a system tool stack based on Elasticsearch, FluentBit and Kibana.

 The actual integration of cluster logging is demonstrated with four different Java backend technologies: